How Often Should You Reboot Your Router?

 But keep in mind that a reset reverts everything back to their out-of-the-box states: the firmware, the network’s name, the login credentials, the Wi-Fi password, and any customizations you made before the reset, like port forwards and static IP addresses.
 You’ll need to go through the setup process again.

-Most routers and wireless gateways provide a button on the back that you press to revert them to their factory defaults.
+Routers, wireless gateways, and mesh systems have a button you press to revert them to their factory defaults.
 Manufacturers provide this button in two ways:

 - Surface-mounted: Just press and hold for 10 seconds.